Phil Tetlow

 Sociotechnical Scientist, Technical Architect, Writer and TED Speaker

-COMING SOON - For Your Information, Phil's much awaited 4th book.
-His latest joint work on Ecosystems Architecture is available NOW.
+AVAILABLE NOW - For Your Information, Phil's much awaited 4th book.
+His latest joint work on Ecosystems Architecture is also available NOW.

 NOTE: This site uses a technology called Glial to make hyperlinks more expressive.
 Whereas hyperlinks will only ever lead to one other point on the web, Glial can both navigate to many locations and also help to explain the ideas behind any given llink.
 Go on, try it!
 Wherever you see a link that looks like this you are using Glial and a number of options will appear for you to click on it.
 Choose one and just see what happens...
 Enjoy!